 All these data are used to reconstruct through immersive services and presented via Lisa’s wireless VR device.

-During above steps, the 6G network needs support efficiently deliver the massive media data for immersive communications as well as the intermediary data for large-scale rendering services to ensure the real time experience for all audience on-site and remote accessing.
+During above steps, the 6G network needs to support efficient delivery of the massive media data for immersive communications as well as the intermediary data for large-scale rendering services to ensure the real time experience for all audience on-site and remote accessing.

 Sub-scenario 2 (regular Communication Services Remain Unaffected):